-Praxis, as "the combination of theory and practice" or "a cycle of action-reflection-action," characterizes the work of Rabbi Margaret Moers Wenig who has served as a congregational rabbi and a teacher at HUC-JIR.
+Rabbi Margaret Wenig is an Instructor in Liturgy and Homiletics at HUC-JIR/New York.
+Praxis, as "the combination of theory and practice" or "a cycle of action-reflection-action," characterizes her work as both a congregational rabbi and a teacher at HUC-JIR.
 Seminary teaching informed her rabbinate and her rabbinate informed her seminary teaching.
 She is both a teacher of liturgy and an innovative liturgist, both a challenging and widely published preacher and a teacher of preaching.

 Wenig was the first Jew elected to the Presidency of the Academy of Homiletics, where, for 25 years, she was the only Jewish member.
 She was the subject of profiles in The New York Times "Experience Necessary," by Ralph Blumenthal, August 31, 2009, and in NY Jewish Week “Long on Vision: In her 10 years there, Rabbi Margaret Moers Wenig has transformed congregation Beth Am in Washington Heights,” earlier, New York Jewish Week named Rabbi Wenig one of "45 for Tomorrow: A new generation of young Jewish leaders to take the New York Jewish Community into the 21st Century" for she is often among the pioneers in endeavors which the mainstream Jewish community subsequently undertakes.